marcosamarinho/globant-test-DE/README.md

 This project creates tables and them call API to load data into database (mariadb) <br>
 using native database LOAD command usin client  , to read CSV and load at the database <br>
 chosen to allow fast load , proved on small and big files even using database constraints .<br>
-python FastAPI and uvicorn frameworks to allow create API , document and run requests
+python FastAPI and uvicorn frameworks to allow create web server to dispose API , document and run requests<br>
+API allows upload file using chunks for not put all file in memory and them call script to load ar the remote database .

 Project Directories

 - ## data
    Contains CSV files and pdf instructions <br>
-   Note . link on pdf not works then I created at CSV hand at hand
+   Note . link on pdf not works then I created  CSVs at hand following examples in pdf .
 - ## mariadb
-   Docker-compose database nstall
+   Docker-compose database install
 - ## FastAPI
    python framework to allow create API
 - ## scripts